jhmaindonald/PGRcode/README.md

 # Code and Other Resources for "A Practical Guide to Data Analysis Using R"

-This website makes available code and other supplementary content that relates to the new Cambridge University Press text
+This website makes available code and other supplementary content that relates to the new Cambridge University Press text, due to appear in print in May or June 2024.

 "A Practical Guide to Data Analysis Using R -- An Example-Based Approach",
 by John H Maindonald, W John Braun, and Jeffrey L Andrews.

-Copy-editing is currently in progress, with publication due in May 2024.
 The new text builds on "Data Analysis and Graphics Using R" (Maindonald and Braun, CUP, 3rd edn, 2010.)